Second monkeypox case confirmed in NZ, unlinked to first infection

 The World Health Organisation estimates there are thousands of monkeypox infections in about a dozen African countries every year.
 Most are in Congo, which reports about 6000 cases annually, and Nigeria, with about 3000 cases a year.

-However, many infected people are likely missed due to poor health monitoring systems in various countries.
+However, many infected people are likely missed because of poor health monitoring systems in various countries.

-Isolated cases of monkeypox are spotted outside Africa, including in the US and Britain, but the cases have typically been associated with travel to Africa or contact with animals from areas where the disease is more common.
+Isolated cases of monkeypox are spotted outside Africa, including in the US and Britain, but have typically been associated with travel to Africa or contact with animals from areas where the disease is more common.

 The Associated Press reported that in 2003, 47 people in six US states had confirmed or probable cases.
 They caught the virus from pet prairie dogs housed near imported small mammals from Ghana.